Learn from these career mistakes and don’t make them yourselves!

 - Not pushing yourself outside of your comfort zone

-- Not giving yourself time to re-charge
+- Failing to give yourself time to re-charge

 - Not standing up for what you’re worth